KennuC/ActiveDirectory/README.md

 ## Password Reset

-Lets say if Ethan's password needs to be resetted, showing options and selecting reset password and then giving Ethan a temporary password for them to change password on next logon.
+Let's say Ethan's password needs to be reset, in options, select `Reset Password` and then give Ethan a temporary password for them to change the password on the next login.

 ![image](https://github.com/KennuC/ActiveDirectory/assets/131323586/cc46be29-4504-461a-8786-83cd87072b64)